 Avian vets might also be called if there's a disease outbreak or epidemic in the local bird population since they understand the unique health of a bird's immune system, digestive system, and dietary needs.

 An avian vet's salary can vary depending on a variety of factors.
 The Association of Avian Veterinarians (AAV), one of the largest professional organizations focusing on avian medicine, offers a salary estimator for current students.

 The pay for veterinarians, in general, is as follows:

 Source: U.S. Bureau of Labor Statistics, 2017

 Veterinarians who are board certified in a particular specialty area such as ophthalmology, oncology, and surgery, can command significantly higher salaries due to their level of experience and education.

-There are over 80 million households in the U.S. that own a pet and over 8 million own birds as pets according to the American Veterinary Medical Association or AVMA.
 With the popularity of pet birds showing significant increases in recent years, the demand for avian medical services should continue to increase steadily for the foreseeable future.
 The continued strength of the poultry meat and egg production industries should also result in additional employment opportunities for poultry practitioners.